TejasRGitHub/gRPC-AWS-REST/README.md

    a binary Search is initiated to find the start timestamp of time interval and end timestamp of the time interval (i.e. T - dT and T + dT).
    Once the time intervals are found , the binary search returns the index of the timestamp records ( and returns the closest if the timestamp doesn't exist ).
    In order to get the logs messages which have injected regex pattern, `filter` operation in python is used.
 After this, response is constructed containing the messages which contain the messages.
+   These messages are the MD5 hashed and then sent as response.
+Please take a look at the Lambda functions for more details.

 #### References